Office of Child Support Enforcement: Challenges

-OCSE has many enforcement tools to collect child support such as wage withholding, bank account seizures, and driver’s license and passport suspensions.
-The challenge that the OCSE faces is what to do when such tools do not work.
+OCSS has many enforcement tools to collect child support such as wage withholding, and bank account seizures.
+OSCS also has tools to punish those who do not comply, such as driver’s license and passport suspensions.
+The challenge that the OCSS faces is what to do when such tools do not work.
 Unemployment throws a wrench in these processes.
 As an example, whenever there is an economic downturn many single parents who are not well educated or well-trained are the first to lose their jobs and the last to be rehired.
 As a result, they lose income that then cannot be collected for child support.

-Other challenges that OCSE faces are balancing the rights and responsibilities of non-custodial parents with the needs of the custodial parent and child.
+Other challenges that OCSS faces are balancing the rights and responsibilities of non-custodial parents with the needs of the custodial parent and child.
 Many non-custodial parents feel they are powerless in the child support establish and collection process.
 They will sometimes feel resentful and offended, which leads to a lack of cooperation in paying their child support.

 Another challenge is establishing paternity and support orders for children that are a product of same sex relationships.
 For example, determining the support and custody of a child can be complicated because the courts need to take into consideration the biological parenthood of the child, and the rights of surrogate parents who desire to raise the child.
 Some courts will determine that a person who agrees to start a family with a same-sex partner, with plans to raise children together, is a parent and, therefore, is responsible for child support.

 In conclusion, child support has evolved over time from serving families on welfare, or children who had lost parents to war and abandonment, to working through the complications of a modern society where parents with children are divorced, separated, or who were never married.
-Working with various public and private partners OCSE and their state affiliates collect billions of dollars in needed support for dependent children across the country.
+Working with various public and private partners OCSS and their state affiliates collect billions of dollars in needed support for dependent children across the country.